Mucoloff/QuizGame/Readme.md

   password: "password"
 ```

-- `host`: The hostname or IP address of your MariaDB server.
+- `host`: The hostname or IP address of your MySQL / MariaDB database.
-- `port`: The port number of the MariaDB server.
+- `port`: The port number of the database.
 - `name`: The name of the database where player scores will be stored.
-- `username`: The username to connect to the MariaDB server.
+- `username`: The username to connect to the database.
 - `password`: The password to authenticate the database connection.

 ### Messages Configuration